johannschopplich/loadeer/README.md

 ### Basic

 Add the `data-lazyload` attribute to an element of your choice which you seek to lazily load.
-Set an `data-src` or `data-srcset` attribute as well.
+Set a `data-src` or `data-srcset` attribute as well.

 ```html
 <!-- You can use the img tag -->